 After completing her studies in Conservation and Heritage studies (Laurea Specialistica Magistrale) at the University of Bologna in Italy with a Specialization in Classical Archaeology, Cinzia later pursued a career in Aerial Archaeology in the UK (University of Cambridge, English Heritage, WYAS, ARS ltd.) whilst developing her skills as a professional translator and tutor of Italian language.

 Cinzia’s teaching approach is to incorporate cultural background information into the grammar and linguistic elements of each course using visual and audio material and original extracts from authentic sources.
 Elements of Art, Archaeology and History, cinema or literature are embedded within the lesson content in order to provide a more all-round learning environment and as a way to engage students.
-For her bespoke Italian language course for the Dept. of History of Art, additional elements, such as art-related or technical vocabulary and Medieval/Renaissance Italian from original texts (such as Vasari), are integrated in the language learning process within the course.
+As a lecturer, Cinzia specialises in Languages for Specific Purposes (LSP) teaching Italian language through History of Art and has developed courses such as Italian for Art History Beginner & Elementary (for the BA in History of Art) and The Role of Art in Italian Society (for the BA in Italian).
+For these modules, additional elements, such as art-related or technical vocabulary and Medieval/Renaissance Italian from original texts (such as Vasari), and employability skills in the field of Art History & Beni Culturali are integrated in the language learning process within the course.

 For the Department of Language and Linguistic Science: